How Do You Know If Lines Are Parallel Or Perpendicular

 • Navigation: In navigation, latitude and longitude lines are used to map the Earth's surface.
 Latitude lines are parallel to the equator, while longitude lines are perpendicular to the equator at the poles.

 • Computer Graphics: Computer graphics rely heavily on parallel and perpendicular lines to create virtual objects and environments.
-For example, in 3D modeling, objects are often constructed using sets of perpendicular lines to ensure accurate proportions and perspectives.
+As an example, in 3D modeling, objects are often constructed using sets of perpendicular lines to ensure accurate proportions and perspectives.

 • Urban Planning: City planners use parallel and perpendicular lines to design city grids.
 Streets and avenues are often arranged in a grid pattern, with streets running parallel to each other and avenues running perpendicular to the streets.